gbdev/homebrewhub/README.md

 ### Manual requirements

-You need Python 3 and a couple of packages to build `psycopg2` (database driver):
+You need Python 3 and a couple of packages to build `psycopg2` (database driver).

 On Linux, this command should install all requirements:
 ```bash
 apt install python3 libpq-dev python3-dev python3-venv
 ```

-Next, install Postgres 12 ([download link](https://www.postgresql.org/download/)), create a `hh` table and have it running in the background.
+Next, install Postgres 12 ([download link](https://www.postgresql.org/download/)), create a user, password and an `hh` table.
+Have it running in the background on port `5432`.

 After that, follow the steps below to get started running the project manually: